mslansky/pethealth-backend/README.md

 Link to Live Application: pet-health-app.mslansky.vercel.app

 ## Application
-GET // POST // AND DELETE Requests can be viewed via POSTMAN
+Endpoints:

+/api/profiles/:profilesid - This endpoint allows for POSTING a pet profile | also allows for DELETE

+/api/diaries/:diaryid - This endpoint allows for CREATING one specific diary entry, UPDATING one diary, and DELETING diary

+/api/diaries/pet/:petname - This endpoint allows for GETTING ALL diaries for one specific pet to generate a report

-Authorization TOKEN is required
+* Authorization TOKEN is required

 Testing is implemented for all endpoints